Brazil women's national goalball team: 2022 São Paulo

 Due to the ongoing COVID-19 pandemic, the IBSA America championship moved from 6 to 13 November 2021, to 18 to 22 February 2022.
 The event was held at the Centro de Treinamento Paralímpico (Paralympic Training Center) in São Paulo.
 This championships was a qualifier for the 2022 World Championships.

-There are twelve women's teams: Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Mexico, Nicaragua, Peru, USA, Venezuela.
+There are twelve women's teams: Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Mexico, Nicaragua, Peru, United States, Venezuela.

 In the round-robin section, the team mercied four of their five competitors (Venezuela (10:0), Colombia (11:1), Guatemala (10:0), and Peru (10:0)), and beating Mexico (8:1).
 In the quarter-finals they mercied Chile (10:0), narrowly beat USA in the semi-finals (5:4), before beating Canada (5:0) to take the gold medal.
 The national men's team also achieved gold medal success.

 Competitive history

 The table below contains individual game results for the team in international matches and competitions.